egoist/todomado/README.md

 $ todo -v

 # add
-$ todo add -m "to have some benchmark tests"
+$ todo add "to have some benchmark tests"

 # list
 $ todo